rdkit/neo4j-rdkit/README.md

     * Return boolean answer: does specified `node` object have substructure match provided by `smiles_string`.

 ---
+# Results overview

+## What was achieved

+1) Implementation of exact search (100%)
+2) Implementation of substructure search (90%, several minor bugs)
+3) Implementation of condition based graph traversal - usage of function calls in complex queries (100%)
+4) Implementation of similarity search (70%, major performance issues)
+5) Coverage with unit tests (80%, not all invalid arguments for procedures are tested)

 ## What remains to be done

 1) Speed up batch tasks by utilizing several threads (currently waiting for resolving issue on native level)